bharatk21k/lesscode-iac/README.md

     # domain name like dev.example.com
     domain = var.domain

-    # zone id of the hosted domain in route 53
-    zoneid = var.zoneid

     # aws region, in whihc this cluster will be created. e.g. "us-west-1"
     aws_region = var.aws_region